frau-azadeh/resume-app/README.md

 # 📄 resume-app

-A modern **Resume Builder Web Application** developed for showcasing front-end and back-end skills as part of an interview project .
+A modern **Resume Builder Web Application** developed for showcasing front-end skills as part of an interview project .

 This app allows users to input personal details, education history, skills, courses, and awards in a multi-step form and stores data securely in Supabase.